Esai Morales: Career

+In 2023, Morales starred in the western thriller Cottonmouth, which is set for release in 2024.

 Awards and honors

 In 2005, Morales (along with Mercedes Ruehl) received the Rita Moreno HOLA Award for Excellence from the Hispanic Organization of Latin Actors (HOLA).

-He received the Lifetime Achievement Award from the Arpa Foundation for his impact as an actor and role model.
+He received the Lifetime Achievement Award from the Arpa Foundation for Film, Music and Art, for his impact as an actor and role model.

 Activism

 Morales has described himself as an "actorvist", primarily as one of the founders of the National Hispanic Foundation for the Arts, taking inspiration from his mother, who was an organizer for the International Ladies' Garment Workers' Union.
 He is also interested in environmental issues and was a founding board member of E.C.O.
 (Earth Communications Office).

 In a February 28, 2007, all-star benefit reading of The Gift of Peace at UCLA's Freud Playhouse, he portrayed a hopeful member of a struggling immigrant family.
 The play was an open appeal and fundraiser for passage of U.S. House Resolution 808, which sought to establish a Cabinet-level "Department of Peace" in the U.S. government, to be funded by a two percent diversion of the Pentagon's annual budget.